openssl/openssl/demos/guide/README.md

 command line utility and using the test server certificate and key provided in this directory.
 For example:

-openssl s_server -www -accept localhost:4443 -cert servercert.pem -key serverkey.pem
+LD_LIBRARY_PATH=../.. ../../apps/openssl s_server -www -accept localhost:4443 -cert servercert.pem -key serverkey.pem

 The test server certificate in this directory will use a CA that will not be in your default trusted certificate store.
 The CA certificate to use is also